 - Do not assume that Android or graders are broken. - It's almost always your code.
-Blaming other systems only reveals your immaturity as a developer © - In general, if you're developing with a large-scale system, it's always tempting to think that the other system is broken, not yours. - That's almost always wrong, unless you have a very wellthought-out reason verified by people knowledgeable about the internals of the other system.
+Blaming other systems only reveals your immaturity as a developer © - In general, if you're developing with a large-scale system, it's always tempting to think that the other system is broken, not yours. - That's almost always wrong, unless you have a very wellthought-out reason verified by people knowledgeable about the internals of the other system. - OK, I admit that sometimes it might be the case.
+But it is very rare in the context of our class. - (Disclaimer: It is generally good to be suspicious about what's going on outside your code; it gives you learning opportunities and you might actually find a bug that no one has encountered.)

-- You will write complex code, so make sure that you have your own testing strategy - Graders are convenient, indeed.
+First Things to Keep in Mind · You will write complex code, so make sure that you have your own testing strategy - Graders are convenient, indeed.
 However, it is just not enough for testing and debugging. - This is especially true with concurrency, since a bug may not manifest deterministically.
-There can be many conditions that lead to deadlocks and livelocks. - It's best to develop your own test cases that stress your system.
+There can be many conditions that lead to deadlocks and livelocks. - It's best to develop your own test cases that stress your system CSE 486/586